vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

   - **Upper Bound Leverage**: `leverage_at_upper_bound`
   - **Lower Bound Leverage**: `leverage_at_lower_bound`
 - **Spread**: an optional float strictly greater than zero which defines the range around the current fair-price in which the AMM will quote no volume.
+- **Shared Collateral** a boolean which specifies whether the network should use the shared collateral sub-account or individual sub-account.
+When using the shared sub-account the user will have to manually add funds, when using the individual sub-account funds will automatically be deposited.

 Note that the independent long and short ranges mean that at `base price` the market maker will be flat with respect to the market with a `0` position.
 This means that a potential market maker with some inherent exposure elsewhere (likely long in many cases as a token holder) can generate a position which is always either opposite to their position elsewhere (with a capped size), thus offsetting pre-existing exposure, or zero.